-For students with disabilities, the evaluation of academic progress shall also be used to determine whether an additional or revised individualized education program (IEP) or Section-504 plan is needed for the student to be academically successful when chronic absentee ism due to the COVID-19 pandemic or who are returning to on-campus instruction.
+For students with disabilities, the evaluation of academic progress shall also be used to determine whether an additional or revised individualized education program (IEP) or Section 504 plan is needed for the student to be academically successful when returning to on-campus instruction.
 The Superintendent or designee may prioritize urgent student need in scheduling initial and triennial assessments and annual IEP meetings.
-The Superintendent or designee shall ensure district compliance with all procedural timelines for IEPs and Section 504 plans as required, unless amended by executive order.
+The Superintendent or designee shall ensure district compliance with all procedural timelines for IEPs and

+Section 504 plans as required, unless amended by executive order.